If you are a student who loves chocolate, high-end things, and gorgeous landscapes, Switzerland was tailor-made for you.

 Students who come to Switzerland on an exchange programme don’t pay any tuition fee, while universities from Fribourg, Lucerne, Neuchatel, St. Gallen, Zurich, and Lugano charge extra tuition fees for foreign students.

 Switzerland is one of the most expensive countries in Europe, but every penny is worth it, due to how high the standard of living is and how high an average salary can go up to.
+To live there as a student you need to budget at least 1,200 EUR/month.

 But, for this description’s sake, we can tell you some of the standard prices you will find in the shops, and how much the accommodation and transportation will cost you.